Waydroid on X11 on NixOS

 Disable On-Screen Keyboard

 Waydroid by default shows the Android virtual keyboard when selecting an input field.
-To disable that, and only use the physical keyboard, turn off the following setting:
+To disable this and only use the physical keyboard, turn off the following setting:

 Settings > System > Languages & input > Physical keyboard > Use on-screen keyboard